 USP is always interested in setting up trainings (refresher course, tailor-made training, workshop or seminar) for urban professionals, city officials and students.
 See below examples of trainings that have recently been conducted:

 Urban Space and Disaster: Building Resilience with Communities (Nepal, 2017)

 Organised in collaboration with IHS Alumni Nepal and Khwopa Engineering College.
 The point of departure for this course were the impacts of the 2015 earthquake in Nepal and how the post-disaster situation was managed in urban space.
-Concrete proposals for spatial configurations in Bhaktapur were developed by the participants with active engagement of communities.
-The course focused on concepts of community and gender-related vulnerability and resilience by strengthening the capacity participants (from Nepal, India, Bhutan, Bangladesh) and their organisations to better prepare for similar future situation.
+Concrete proposals for spatial configurations in Bhaktapur were developed by the participants with the active engagement of communities.
+The course focused on concepts of community and gender-related vulnerability and resilience by strengthening the capacity participants (from Nepal, India, Bhutan, Bangladesh) and their organisations to better prepare for a similar future situation.